Any personal information we hold will be governed by our most current privacy notice.

 How do we obtain your consent?

-Where our use of your personal information requires your consent, such consent will be provided in accordance with the applicable term and conditions of use on our website or any other contract we may have entered into with you or as set out in our communication with you from time to time.
+Where our use of your personal information requires your consent, such consent will be provided in accordance with the applicable terms and conditions of use on our website or any other contract we may have entered into with you or as set out in our communication with you from time to time.
 If we rely on your consent as our legal basis for processing your personal information, you have the right to withdraw that consent at any time by contacting us using the contact details set out in this privacy notice.

 Management of personal information